Many women ask themselves, “Should I get on birth control?”. You may be surprised to know the majority of reasons for starting.

 According to a study by the Guttmacher Institute, 82% of teens use the pill for non-contraceptive reasons.
 Additionally, more than half of all users use it mainly for other reasons than preventing pregnancies.
 There are many different reasons why you might benefit from starting the pill and we’ve listed the most common reasons below.

-Let’s be honest, the most obvious for many, is starting birth control to use to prevent pregnancies.
-Birth control plays a huge part in family planning and to postpone getting pregnancy until ready.
+Let’s be honest, the most obvious for many, is starting birth control to prevent pregnancies.
+Birth control plays a huge part in family planning and to postpone getting pregnant until ready.